metodi96/avax-tutorial-nft/README.md

 ## Introduction

-In this tutorial you will get the chance to get familiar with ERC721 smart contracts and how to deploy these to the Avalanche Fuji testnet and also the Avalanche mainnet (C-Chain).
+In this tutorial you will get familiar with ERC721 (NFT) smart contracts and how to deploy these to the Avalanche Fuji testnet and also the Avalanche mainnet (C-Chain).
 The goal of this tutorial is to be as beginner friendly as possible.
 I will go through each line of code in order to give you a full understanding of what is happening, so that you can use the concepts as a basis for your first NFT decentralized application.
 The plan is to showcase:

 1. How to create an ERC721 smart contract, so that you can mint your own ERC721 NFT on Avalanche using Open Zeppelin and the Truffle framework;
-2. How to extend the contract, so each token has royalties;
+2. How to extend the contract, so that each token has royalties;
 3. How to create your own NFT marketplace where you can list your items, cancel listings and purchase other NFTs;
 4. How to extensively test your smart contracts using Truffle's built in Mocha.js library and Open Zeppelin's Test Helper assertion library achieving 100% code coverage;
 5. How to deploy your smart contracts on the Avalanche Fuji testnet and on the Avalanche mainnet;

 ## Development
-For this tutorial I have used [Visual Studio Code](https://code.visualstudio.com/) as my code editor but you can used any code editor you'd like.
+For this tutorial I have used [Visual Studio Code](https://code.visualstudio.com/) as my code editor of choice but you can used any code editor you like.
 I recommend to install the **solidity** extension by Juan Blanco to get that nice Syntax highlighting along with some code snippets should you go for Visual Studio Code.
-You would also need to create a MetaMask wallet or whatever similar provider you are comfortable with.
+You would also need to create a MetaMask wallet or whatever similar provider you are comfortable with in order to deploy to the networks.

 ### Dependencies
 * [NodeJS v8.9.4 or later](https://nodejs.org/en/).